 Moscow Mule ingredients

 50ml Stoli vodka

 Ginger beer (Old Jamaica or similar) to top

 How to make a Moscow Mule

-Firstly fill a cocktail shaker with cubed ice and add in your lime juice.
+Firstly, fill your Boston tin with cubed ice and throw in your lime juice.
 Chuck in a dash of bitters then add the vodka.
 Pop on the shaker lid and shake for 7 seconds.
 Strain the mixture over fresh ice into a glass (or copper mug if you like to keep with tradition – like us).
 Top up with a quality ginger beer and, finally, garnish with lime and a mint sprig.

 And there you go.
 Straight-up US/Russian diplomacy in a cup.
 Or mug.

 Want to become a bonafide cocktail expert?
-Book in to one of our cocktail masterclasses and become a, well, master.
+Book one of our Cocktail Masterclasses right now and become a, well, master.
+Obviously.